-Due to the high volume of tourists each year (over 15 million vs a population of about 120,000), it's no surprise that eating, drinking and sightseeing here comes at a premium.
+Due to the high volume of tourists each year (over 15 million vs a population of about 120,000), it’s no surprise that eating, drinking and sightseeing in Bruges comes at a premium.
 However, I’m here to share with you how you can make the most of your time in Bruges on a budget.
 No waffle or beer left behind.

-How to Spend a Weekend in Bruges
+How to Spend a Weekend in Bruges on a Budget

 Bruges, Brugge, or however you choose to call it, this picturesque city in northwest Belgium is sure to please.
 It’s a city you can conquer in a week, a day or even a few hours and not leave disappointed or hungry.